-The award is open to an Australian journalist with more than three years working experience in print or electronic media.
+The European Union – QANTAS Journalism Award is open to an Australian journalist with more than three years working experience in print or electronic media.
 They will need to satisfy the selection panel that he or she would benefit from a working visit to the European Union institutions and two to three Member States.
 While the subject of the project proposal is open to the journalist’s particular interests, it must be based on European themes relevant to an Australian audience.

 Journalists must have their employer’s written support and recommendation as well as confirmation they will be free to take up the program.
 Previous applicants are encouraged to apply.